Jasonium/DataCleaningProject/Codebook.md

 A shortened version of this data set picks up the variables which represent means and standard deviations of signals taken.
 There are 66 such variables.
 It excludes mean frequencies - that is, it excludes the weighted average of frequency components used to obtain a mean frequency.

 The file tidyData.txt contains a 180 x 68 data table.
 There is one row for each subject (30 of them) and activity (6 of them), hence 180 rows.
-The first two columns are "SubjectNumber" and "Activity", and the remaining 68 columns are the means of variables from the shortened version of the dataset.
+The first two columns are "SubjectNumber" and "Activity", and the remaining 68 columns are the **means of variables** from the shortened version of the dataset.
 It is tidied as defined in [1].

-##### Features

 ##### Variables in tidyData.txt

+The format of this section is
+*  Variable Name
+  - Variable description
+  - Variable Units and Range

 *  SubjectNumber
   - The subject's identification number.